Leonis C. Malburg: Politics

 The county district attorney's office also charged Malburg and other administrators with crimes unrelated to the strike.
 In Malburg's case, the district attorney office accused the mayor of falsely declaring his domicile to be the family residence he built in Vernon, charging that his true domicile was the Los Angeles home he inherited from his grandfather.
 In 1979, Judge William Keene dismissed the charges when it was revealed that the district attorney's office had withheld evidence from the grand jury which directly contradicted the prosecution's claims.

 Similar charges were filed again, twenty-seven years later, after the city attempted to suppress a report by a city attorney that the city administrator was stealing from the city.
 In the course of that investigation the District Attorney's new Public Integrity Division learned that Malburg and his wife and son all claimed to live in apartments within an office building in Vernon.
-The city's attempt to suppress the report was unsuccessful and the city administrator, Bruce Malkenhorst, Sr., was charged with misappropriating public funds.
+The city's attempt to suppress the report was unsuccessful and the city administrator, Bruce Malkenhorst Sr., was charged with misappropriating public funds.
 The mayor and his family were charged with voter fraud.

 Leonis's son, John Malburg, was sent to prison for child molestation discovered during the same investigation.

 After being sued by the City of Vernon over nearly $1.5 million in attorney fees, Malburg resigned the office of mayor on July 1, 2009.

 In December 2009, Leonis Malburg and his wife were convicted of conspiracy, perjury, and voter fraud.
-In January 2010, they were ordered to pay over $600,000 in restitution and fines.
+In January 2010, they were sentenced to probation and ordered to pay over $600,000 in restitution and fines.
+Both the Supreme Court of California and the Supreme Court of the United States denied appeals of their sentences.